Hard Feelings (album)

-Hard Feelings is the sixth and final studio album by American metalcore band Blessthefall.
+Hard Feelings is the sixth studio album by the American metalcore band Blessthefall.
 The album was released on March 23, 2018, through Rise Records.
 It was produced by Tyler Smyth and the band themselves.
-It is their only album to be released after the band signed to Rise Records in 2018.
+It is their first album to be released after the band signed to Rise Records in 2018.
+It is also the last album to feature the band's founding drummer Matt Traynor before he left the band in August 2018.

 Background and promotion

 On January 26, 2018, they announced they have signed a new record deal with Rise Records.
 In the same month, the ensemble published a music video for "Melodramatic", with a video for "Wishful Sinking" broadcast the month following.

-In early 2018, the group toured with Of Mice & Men, Cane Hill, MCSW and Fire from the Gods.
+In early 2018, the group toured with Of Mice & Men, Cane Hill, MSCW and Fire from the Gods.

 Track listing

 All music and lyrics written and performed by Blessthefall.

 Personnel

+Credits adapted from the album's liner notes and Tidal.